Anger Management

 There was so much going on in the new ballet that it was hard to parse the individual performances, but Hurlin was capable with long lines.
 Ratmansky has worked with Hurlin since she was a child; she created the role of Young Clara in his version of “The Nutcracker.”
 She grew up beautiful and leggy; this part was surely the stepping-stone to her recent promotion to principal dancer.
 Bell, as always, was a solid dancer and hard-working partner.

 The two ran into one another onstage in a collision of blondness: it was a coup de foudre as in “Romeo and Juliet.”
 The partnering wasn’t tentative; he lifted, flipped and finally kissed her before suspending her midair.
 Their parents showed up, disapproving, and Callirhoe’s father dragged and threw her to the ground, the first of so many problem moments.
 Lord Capulet often does the same to Juliet, yet ABT has had more than one great dance actor who made that character sympathetic.
-Still, does the ballet repertory really need to to defend another abusive father?
+Still, does the ballet repertory really need to defend another abusive father?

 The couple’s friends pleaded with the parents until they relented and the couple danced again.
 The Khachaturian score was brassy, big, Soviet and very Ratmansky.
 Each father gave the children arm bangles and the two men embraced.